Upper School Course of Study

 6 periods (Elective, by permission of Language Chair)

 AP Spanish Language is intended for students who wish to develop proficiency and integrate their language skills, using authentic materials and sources.
 Students who enroll should have an advanced knowledge of the language and cultures of Spanish-speaking peoples and should have attained a reasonable proficiency in using the language.
-The AP Language course will help prepare students to demonstrate their level of Spanish communicative proficiency.
-The course is meant to be comparable to third year (fifth or sixth semester) college or university courses that focus on speaking and writing in the target language at an advanced level.
+The AP Language course helps prepare students to demonstrate their level of Spanish communicative proficiency.
+The course is meant to be comparable to third-year (fifth or sixth semester) college or university courses that focus on speaking and writing in the target language at an advanced level.

 Art

 This course is composed of two half-year portions.
-The studio portion will explore a wide range of art materials and techniques.
-There will be further development of the drawing skills stressed in Middle school, while also emphasizing personal expression.
-Students will have the opportunity to experiment with various watercolor techniques, and to complete a painting on canvas.
-For the photography portions, art students will be using their cellphones as cameras to create a visual narrative: which will result in a self-published book made by each student based on a topic of their choosing.
-The goal is to have them be able to portray their own ideas and interests in their photographs during this long-term project.
+The studio portion explores a wide range of art materials and techniques, and there is further development of the drawing skills stressed in Middle School and an emphasis of personal expression.
+Students have the opportunity to experiment with various watercolor techniques and to complete a painting on canvas.
+For the photography portions, art students will use their cellphones as cameras to create a visual narrative, which will result in a self-published book made by each student based on a topic of their choice.
+The goal is to have them portray their own ideas and interests in their photographs during this long-term project.
 There is also a short essay which will accompany the final body of work.
-A few in-class assignments will be sprinkled in between the long-term project throughout the semester.

 Art 10: Studio Art

-This year-long course will explore a wide range of topics such as collage, self-portraiture, depictions of poetry and the urban landscape through photography.
-Much of the class time will be spent critiquing and analyzing each student's work in progress.
-This is an invaluable time to practice how to speak about one's intentions and receive constructive criticism from their peers.
-This skill will no doubt affect each student's confidence and ability to express themselves with thought and clarity.
-When we are not reviewing work there will be opportunities for in-class photo shots where instruction and collaboration may take place.
-When weather permits as a class we will explore Central Park and the surrounding neighborhoods.
-Each project will provide an opportunity for students to express their feelings and the way they perceive the world through the lens of a camera.
-They will be encouraged to take chances, embrace their creative side and dare to make something really amazing.
+This year-long course explores a wide range of topics such as collage, self-portraiture, depictions of poetry, and the urban landscape through photography.
+Class time is spent critiquing and analyzing each student’s work in progress.
+There are also opportunities for in-class photo shots where instruction and collaboration may take place.
+When weather permits, as a class, we will explore Central Park and the surrounding neighborhoods.
+Each project will provide an opportunity for students to express the way they perceive the world through the lens of a camera.
+Students are encouraged to take risks, embrace their creative side, and strive to create exceptional pieces of art.

-This year- long course is structured around the students learning both technical and aesthetic skills.
-Camera assignments are given and darkroom techniques are taught.
-During the second semester, the students are encouraged to choose a theme or style of photography to explore more fully.
+This year-long course is structured around students learning both technical and aesthetic skills.
+Students complete camera assignments and are instructed in darkroom techniques.
+During the second semester, students are encouraged to choose a theme or style of photography to explore more fully.

-This full year course involves the exploration of art materials and techniques including drawing in various media, painting in watercolor and acrylic, linoleum block printmaking, and 3D construction.
-Students will develop skills in observational realism as well as non-figurative abstraction.
-We will examine the work of prominent artists, as well as many cultural traditions, and discuss how art can be used to explore and comment on the world around us.
-Students will have the opportunity to make individual choices as to subject matter and materials, and to develop their artistic vision in a relaxed atmosphere.
+This full-year course involves the exploration of art materials and techniques including drawing in various media, painting in watercolor and acrylic, linoleum block printmaking, and 3D construction.
+Students develop skills in observational realism as well as non-figurative abstraction.
+We examine the work of prominent artists, as well as many cultural traditions, and discuss how art can be used to explore and comment on the world around us.
+Students have the opportunity to make individual choices as to subject matter and materials and to develop their artistic vision in a relaxed atmosphere.
 A private sketchbook journal is kept.
-St udio

-This course continues the activities of Studio Art 1 with further emphasis on individual expression and exploration of materials.
-We will practice art skills through drawing and painting projects, but students will also have the opportunity to work independently.
-During the third quarter each student will design a Passion Project inspired by a cause or event of personal meaning, utilizing media of their own choosing.
+This course continues the activities of Studio Art Focus with further emphasis on individual expression and exploration of materials.
+We practice art skills through drawing and painting projects, but students also have the opportunity to work independently.
+During the third quarter, each student will design a Passion Project inspired by a cause or event of personal meaning, utilizing media of their own choosing.
 All work is done during class time, including sketching outdoors, and possibly a gallery or museum visit.
 Portfolios for college applications can be prepared if desired.

 Computer Science

-6 periods (Elective: Juniors and Seniors.
-Prerequisite: Introduction to Computer Science or instructor approval)
+6 periods (Elective, Juniors and Seniors.
+Prerequisite: Pre-AP Computer Science and instructor approval.)

-5 periods (Elective: Seniors only.
-Prerequisite: AP Computer Science and by permission of instructor)
+5 periods (Elective, Seniors only.
+Prerequisite: AP Computer Science and instructor approval.

 Music and Performing Arts